 Helpful staff is on hand to guide you through your project and teach you how to use the latest technology whether you are creating a PowerPoint presentation or full media CD-ROMs and interactive DVDs.
 You will not only walk away with a completed project, but with the skills to do it again.

-As originally conceived, the Freedman Fellows Program exists to assist faculty in developing curricula and assignments that combine both multimedia and information competencies and research skills; that involve the Freedman Center in the production activities, and the outcomes of the newly developed curricula (with specific objectives that encourage students to use the Freedman Center); that promote experimentation with new teaching and learning strategies; that demonstrate innovation and creativity; that focus on enhancing student engagement in learning; and that indicate careful planning and feasibility.
-Additionally, in 2007 the Freedman family provided the Freedman Center and Case Western Reserve University and endowed fund of $250,000 to support future Freedman Fellows Programs.
-Included with the initial phase of this gift was support specifically for a combined effort with the Baker Nord Center for the Humanities to explore how the Freedman Fellows Program can also encourage the use of new technologies in the research that the faculty does on campus—specifically, providing immersive instruction in the tools that would benefit their scholarly pursuits.
-This emphasis slightly expands the focus of the Freedman Fellows Program from active participation in the instruction that occurs on campus to active participation in the research and discovery that happens on campus.
+The Freedman Fellows Program exists to assist faculty with imagining, planning and developing digital scholarship projects.
+In 2007 the Freedman family provided the Freedman Center and Case Western Reserve University and endowed fund of $250,000 to support future Freedman Fellows Programs.
+Included with this gift was support specifically for a combined effort with the Baker Nord Center for the Humanities to explore how the Freedman Fellows Program can also encourage the use of new technologies in the research that the faculty does on campus—specifically, providing immersive instruction in the tools that would benefit their scholarly pursuits.

-The awards will be announced no later than Tuesday, April 9th.
+The call for proposals is in February.
+Proposals due in March.
+Awards are announced in April.
 The program continues through the year with several events to be scheduled throughout the year.
 Details will be posted on this site.

 Full time faculty at Case Western Reserve University.
 If a research group is interested, A faculty member who is leading the group may apply.
 Former Freedman Fellows can apply, though special consideration is given to first-time applicants to engage as many new faculty as possible.